Sig Hansen Case Update: 'Deadliest Catch' Star Will Not Face Charges Over Daughter's Molestation Allegations

 Reports detail that Hansen’s case was reviewed several times at that point, in both 1990 and 1991, but ultimately, prosecutors declined to press charges because they felt that there were issues with the proof they had available to use.
 Interestingly, at the time, Deputy Prosecutor Paul Stern wrote to Eckstrom detailing that prosecutors essentially did believe the allegations, but they felt they were limited in their ability to prosecute and convince a jury of Sig’s guilt beyond a reasonable doubt.

 While the judge presiding over the divorce and custody matter ended up ruling that the alleged abuse did not occur, Sig did give up his parental rights to Melissa as the case concluded.
 Nothing more regarding the allegations came up until last year when Melissa filed a civil suit against the Deadliest Catch star.
-Melissa is now 28 and works in Seattle as a family law attorney and she recently went public with her allegations.
+Melissa is now 28 and works in Seattle as a family law attorney, and she recently went public with her allegations.

 Melissa says that she dealt with quite a bit of trauma as a result of what happened with Sig, noting that she had eating disorders, depression, and suicidal thoughts over the years.
 Things have been contentious and hairy as the suit progressed with the Deadliest Catch personality, in part due to the judge’s declaration during the divorce case and the fact that the files are sealed.
 However, the civil suit prompted prosecutors to review the details and reconsider whether criminal charges should be filed.